-(5) Storage conditions.
-The Agency recognizes that magnitude of the residue samples almost always require transport from the site of treatment to the laboratory prior to placement into storage until residue analysis can be performed.
-Efforts should be made to keep samples cold during transport, e.g., packed with dry ice and to keep the transport period as short as possible.
+(5) Storage conditions. (i) The Agency recognizes that magnitude of the residue samples almost always require transport from the site of treatment to the laboratory prior to placement into storage until residue analysis can be performed.
+Efforts should be made to keep samples cold during transport, e.g. packed with dry ice, and to keep the transport period as short as possible.
 The storage stability study should then simulate the conditions (temperature, humidity, light) used in the laboratory for storage of magnitude of the residue samples prior to their analysis.
-With equipment that is available today, storage temperatures preferably should be -20 °C or lower.
+Storage temperatures should be -20 °C or lower.
+For classes of pesticides with known instability, petitioners should consider using even lower temperatures to avoid or at least reduce loss of residues in storage.
 Samples should also be kept in the dark to eliminate the possibility of photochemical reactions.
-(While the focus of the present document is on the storage stability study, the Agency wishes to emphasize that efforts should always be made to assure the integrity of magnitude of the residue samples from the time of their collection until being placed into storage in the lab.
-Magnitude of the residue study reports should detail how samples are handled and stored prior to receipt by the laboratory.)
+(While the focus of the present document is on the storage stability study, the Agency wishes to emphasize that efforts should always be made to assure the integrity of magnitude-of-the-residue samples from the time of their collection until being placed into storage in the laboratory.
+Magnitude-of-the-residue study reports should detail how samples are handled and stored prior to receipt by the laboratory.)

-A question arose during the Rejection Rate Analysis project regarding older magnitude of the residue studies for which the exact storage temperature is not known, although samples were kept in a freezer.
-If such studies are to be used in support of reregistration, the Agency suggested storage stability studies be conducted at two temperatures (e.g., -5 °C and -20 °C) to address the uncertainty regarding storage temperature of the older samples.
+(ii) In older magnitude-of-the-residue studies, the exact storage temperatures may not be known, although samples were kept in a freezer.
+If such studies are to be used in support of reregistration, the Agency suggests storage stability studies be conducted at two temperatures (e.g. -5 and -20 °C) to address the uncertainty regarding storage temperature of the older samples.
 Samples stored at the higher temperature should be analyzed first.
 If residues are stable at that temperature, the samples stored at the lower temperature do not need to be analyzed.

-(6) Frequency of sampling.
-The Agency has no strict requirements on the number of sampling intervals that should be examined in a storage stability study.
+(6) Frequency of sampling. (i) The Agency has no strict requirements on the number of sampling intervals that should be examined in a storage stability study.
 There needs to be a sufficient number of time points to establish that the residues are stable throughout the maximum storage period used for magnitude of the residue samples or to show how much of the residue is lost at various time points if it becomes necessary to correct for such losses.
 In all cases the sampling points should include zero time to establish the residue levels present at the time samples are placed into storage.
 The minimum number of sampling times will vary depending upon the stability of the residues and the maximum length of the storage period for the magnitude of the residue samples.
-For example, if the latter is only a few months, it may be sufficient to examine samples stored that amount of time and some intermediate time (in addition to the zero time sample) if residues are stable.
+For example, if the latter is only a few months, it may be sufficient to examine samples stored that amount of time and some intermediate time (in addition to the zero-time sample) if residues are stable.
 On the other hand, more time points would be necessary if the samples are stored several years or if residues are observed to decline significantly during the several months of storage.

-The following represent intervals suggested in FAO guidelines (see reference in paragraph (h)(2).
+(ii) The following represent intervals suggested in FAO guidelines (see paragraph (h)(4) of this guideline).
 These are not intended to be Agency requirements, but possibilities to be considered by registrants.
-If relatively rapid degradation of residues is likely, sampling intervals such as 0, 14, 28, 56 and 112 days could be chosen.
-For longer storage periods involving stable residues, intervals of 0, 1, 3, 6 and 12 months are suggested.
-In any case, the longest storage interval in the magnitude of the residue study needs to be included as discussed in the next section of this document.
+If relatively rapid degradation of residues is likely, sampling intervals such as 0, 14, 28, 56, and 112 days could be chosen.
+For longer storage periods involving stable residues, intervals of 0, 1, 3, 6, and 12 months are suggested.
+In any case, the longest storage interval in the magnitude-of-the-residue study needs to be included as discussed in the next section of this document.